-Gelastic seizures usually do not respond to antiepilepsy drugs (AEDs).
+Gelastic seizures usually do not respond to anti-epilepsy drugs (AEDs).
 Exceptions to this appear to be rare.
-Additionally, while the other seizure types that occur later in childhood may be helped with AED therapy, it is unlikely that these seizures will be completely controlled ("treatment-resistant").
-Consequently, other treatment interventions are usually required, as discussed below.
+Additionally, while the other seizure types that occur later in childhood may be helped with AED therapy, it is unlikely that these seizures will be completely controlled with AEDs (“treatment-resistant”).
+Consequently, surgical treatment is usually required, as discussed below.

 The timing of surgical intervention (including gamma knife radiosurgery) is a major decision point facing the patient, family and doctor.
 Surgical intervention carries the risk of complications and should not be performed until the degree of clinical severity calls for it.
 For example, relatively brief and infrequent gelastic seizures are usually not significantly disabling.
 If the child is making good developmental progress, a decision to withhold surgical intervention may be appropriate.
 However, under these circumstances, the clinical course needs to be observed carefully for any adverse changes in symptoms, such as worsening of seizures, slowing of developmental progress, or emergence of psychiatric symptoms.

-However, our current understanding of epilepsy associated with HH also argues against excessive delay in surgical treatment, since it appears that some patients undergo a process known as secondary epileptogenesis, in which uncontrolled seizures from the original location can incite a process by which seizures can then begin to arise from a second, distant location elsewhere in the brain.
-When this occurs (a process that is likely to occur over a period of years rather than months) then surgery that removes the HH lesion may be less successful for completely controlling seizures.
-Outcome studies of surgery for HH associated with epilepsy have shown that success in controlling seizures is inversely related to the patent’s age, that is, older patients are less likely to gain complete seizure control.
+However, our current understanding of epilepsy associated with HH also argues against excessive delay in surgical treatment, since it appears that some patients undergo a process known as secondary epileptogenesis, in which uncontrolled seizures from the original location can provoke a process by which seizures begin to arise from a second, distant location elsewhere in the brain.
+When this occurs (a process that is likely to occur over a period of years rather than months) then surgery removing the HH lesion may be less successful for completely controlling seizures.
+Outcome studies of surgery for HH associated with epilepsy have shown that success in controlling seizures is inversely related to the patent’s age.
+That is, older patients are less likely to gain complete seizure control.
 A recent research study on HH patients undergoing surgery has also shown that a higher likelihood of cognitive improvement after surgery correlates with younger age at the time of surgery.

-Gelastic seizures begin in the HH lesion and removing (or otherwise damaging) the HH can eradicate the seizure disorder.
+Gelastic seizures begin in the HH lesion and removing (or otherwise damaging or ablating) the HH can cure seizures.
 Until recently, HH with epilepsy was considered not treatable, since surgery on the hypothalamus was too dangerous.
-However, since 2000, several treatment approaches have been developed that are recognized as potentially effective and safe.
-These treatment decisions (selecting one of several surgical approaches or radiosurgery) are highly individualized to the unique circumstances of each patient.
+However, since 2000, several different treatment approaches have been developed that are recognized as effective and safe.
+These treatment decisions (selecting one of several surgical options including radiosurgery) are highly individualized to the unique circumstances of each patient.
 This includes an assessment of their clinical course and symptoms, but also the exact anatomy of their HH lesion.
 Consequently, consultation at a referral center that specializes in the treatment of HH is highly recommended.

 A brief discussion of each of these treatment modalities follows.
 The relative merits of any of these therapies for an individual patient require consultation with a specialist in the field of HH treatment.

 Stereotactic Thermoablation (with or without intraoperative MR thermography).
-This technique involves stereotactic (image-guided targeting) of thin probes into the HH and then heating the lesion to approximately 60°C, injuring the tissue and eradicating its ability to generate seizures.
+Thermoablation involves image-guided stereotactic placement of thin probes into the HH and then heating the lesion to approximately 60°C, injuring the tissue and eradicating its ability to generate seizures.
 When effective, this therapy works immediately.
 Multiple passes of the probe into the brain may be required to treat the entire lesion, depending upon its size.
-A recent development (2011) includes the use of real-time MR thermography to build in safeguards so that the heating is limited to pre-determined safety targets as it spreads to healthy tissue.
-The safety profile to date has been favorable.
-The effectiveness of this technique has shown substantially different results from different treatment centers (24 – 70% seizure control).
-Group data with thermoablation with MR thermography are not yet available.

 Transcallosal Interforniceal Resection.
-Popularized by Dr. Jeffrey Rosenfeld in Melbourne, Australia, this was the first innovative approach to HH surgery, in which the surgeon approaches the HH from above (between the two hemispheres of the brain) rather than below (traversing under the temporal or frontal lobes).
+Popularized by Dr. Jeffrey Rosenfeld in Melbourne, Australia, this was the first innovative technique for HH surgery, with an open surgical approach (through a craniotomy) to the HH from above (between the two hemispheres of the brain) rather than below (traversing under the temporal or frontal lobes).
 Although a longer distance, this approach turns out to be safer and more effective.
 The HH lesion (and its connection) is directly visualized by the surgeon.
-We favor this technique in younger patients with larger lesions including bilateral connections to the hypothalamus, where surgical visualization is particularly critical.
-We favor open resection procedures in circumstances where the child is deteriorating, and the delay in treatment effectiveness inherent with gamma knife radiosurgery is not acceptable.
+This technique is often used in younger patients with large lesions including bilateral connections to the hypothalamus, where surgical visualization is particularly critical.
+Open resection procedures are favored in circumstances where the child is deteriorating, and the delay in treatment effectiveness inherent with gamma knife radiosurgery is not acceptable.
 Surgical outcome results from two large series have been published with very similar results (complete seizure control in 52% and 54% of patients, respectively).
 The potential for surgical complications are important to consider: 8% of patients have residual decrease in short term memory function, for example.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: